Field Biologist, Science Communicator, Conservation Photographer

 Watch me present my thesis research regarding environmental impacts, behavioral factors, and reduction implications of cigarette littering behavior.

-All imagery is my own, unless otherwise noted, and was taken to visually represent my research process, and the environmental issues my research aimed to address.
+All imagery is my own unless otherwise noted.
+Images were taken to visually represent my research process, and the environmental issues my research aimed to address.

 Play Video about Graphical interface showing presentation title and presenter information